Vice President of Event Services

-Jenny Bogue joined NTP in June 1999 and is currently the Director of Event Services.
+Jenny Bogue joined NTP Events in June 1999 and is currently the Director of Event Services.
 In this capacity, she drives the customer relations function for NTP, including overall customer service plans and strategies, processes and procedures.
-With more than 18 years at NTP and more than 22 years in the trade-show industry, her knowledge and experience have helped NTP to develop a strong policy of outstanding service company-wide, with an emphasis on continuous improvement.
+With more than 20 years at NTP Events, her knowledge and experience have helped NTP to develop a strong policy of outstanding service company-wide, with an emphasis on continuous improvement.

-Prior to joining NTP, Jenny worked on Coverings, a Tradeshow 200 event, where she implemented and managed an in-house housing department, coordinated public relations and advertising efforts, and managed on-site press rooms and reservation desks.
+Prior to joining NTP, Jenny worked for a Tradeshow 200 event, where she implemented and managed an in-house housing department, coordinated public relations and advertising efforts, and managed on-site press rooms and reservation desks.

-Jenny has also managed registration both pre-show on on-site, served as operations lead for several events and filled a variety of other roles on show site, as needed.
-All of these experiences are poured back into her additional role as Show Director for DEMA Show.
+Jenny has also managed registration both pre-show on on-site, served as operations lead for several events and filled a variety of other roles in the office and on show site, as needed.
+All of these experiences are poured back into her additional role as Show Director for certain events.
 As such she is responsible for the management of the show and achieving the objectives of the show and contract.
 She fills each role with care, always striving for a high level of service for clients, exhibitors and attendees alike.

 What cheers you up?